aokdata/Land_Cover_Classification/README.md

 **Aidan O'Keefe**

 ## Overview
 A deep learning (neural network) land cover classification project using RGB satellite images (remote sensing) across 10 classes.
+This land cover classifier could be used by nature conservancies to monitor deforestation/land development using satellite images to observe if land starts changing from one class (forest, vegetation,etc) to another class (industrial, crop, etc).
+From a Baseline Model with a performance of 74.1% Test accuracy, I iterated until reaching my final model, a Fine Tuned VGG16 Model with additonal Dense and Dropout Layers with a 91.46% Test accuracy.

 <img width="730" alt="LandCoverClasses" src="https://user-images.githubusercontent.com/120589094/231884775-4add3081-b666-45d7-ac91-dd9b9c0cd501.png">
 *Samples of each of the Land Cover Classes; from top left- Annual Crop, Forest, Herbaceous Vegetation, Highway, Industrial, Pasture, Permanent Crop, Residential, River, Sea or Lake*